Chu–Han Contention: Battle of Anyi

 In 205 BCE, Wei Bao left Liu Bang on the pretext of visiting an ill relative and secretly returned to his domain.
 He pledged allegiance to Xiang Yu and rebelled against Liu Bang.
-Liu Bang sent Li Yiji to persuade Wei Bao to surrender but Wei Bao refused, so Liu Bang ordered Han Xin to attack Wei Bao.
+Liu Bang sent Li Yiji to persuade Wei Bao to surrender, but Wei Bao refused, so Liu Bang ordered Han Xin to attack Wei Bao.

 Wei Bao stationed his army at Puban (present-day Yongji, Shanxi) and blocked the route to Linjin (present-day Dali County, Shaanxi).
 Han Xin tricked Wei Bao into believing that he was planning to attack Linjin, while secretly sending a force from Xiayang (present-day Hancheng, Shaanxi) to cross the river and attack Anyi (present-day Xia County, Shanxi).

 In October–November 205 BCE, Wei Bao personally led an attack on Han Xin but lost the battle and was captured.
 When he surrendered, Liu Bang accepted his surrender and appointed him as a general.
-Within the same month, Han Xin attacked the Kingdom of Dai with support from Zhang Er, the former King of Changshan, scored a decisive victory, capturing the Dai chancellor Xia Shuo.
+Within the same month, Han Xin attacked the Kingdom of Dai with support from Zhang Er, the former King of Changshan, and scored a decisive victory, capturing the Dai chancellor Xia Shuo.

 Battle of Jingxing

 After achieving victory over the Kingdom of Dai, Han Xin and Zhang Er attacked the Kingdom of Zhao at Jingxing Pass.
 Zhao Xie, the King of Zhao, and his chancellor, Chen Yu, led an army of 200,000 to resist the Han forces.
 Li Zuoche, a Zhao general, proposed a plan to trap Han Xin within ten days: he would lead 30,000 men to disrupt Han Xin's supply route and block his return route, while Chen Yu would defend the frontline firmly and prevent Han Xin from advancing.
 Chen Yu refused to follow Li Zuoche's plan.

 The evening before the battle, Han Xin sent 2,000 horsemen, each carrying a flag of the Han army, to station near the Zhao camp.
 The next morning, Han Xin feigned defeat in a skirmish with Zhao forces and lured them to follow him, while his 2,000 men took advantage of the situation to capture the weakly defended Zhao camp.
 Meanwhile, the Zhao soldiers retreated after failing to conquer Han Xin's fort, and were surprised to see that their camp had been occupied by Han forces when they returned.
-The Zhao army fell into chaos and Han Xin seized the opportunity to launch a counterattack and scored a victory.
-Chen Yu was killed in action while Zhao Xie and Li Zuoche were captured.
+The Zhao army fell into chaos, and Han Xin seized the opportunity to launch a counterattack and scored a victory.
+Chen Yu was killed in action, while Zhao Xie and Li Zuoche were captured.